JRHutson/flexible-jekyll/_posts/2017-09-10-Apartment-Hunting-With-Python.markdown

 [View the Github Repository](https://github.com/JRHutson/CraigslistHousing)

 This script was used to find my current apartment.
 It searches Craigslist for postings meeting my search criteria for size, rent, etc...
-I wanted to be near transit, so it then calculates the distance between the post Geotag and the nearest LA Metro Gold Line station.
-If the distance is less than the maximum distance set, the listing is posted to a Slack channel so that I would get notified on my phone.
+My other criteria was being near transit, so it calculates the distance between the post Geotag and the nearest LA Metro L Line (Gold) station.
+If the distance is less than the maximum distance set, the listing is posted to a Slack channel to provide notification.